Buying Tips for an Induction Range/Stove or Cooktop

 Don't worry about having to buy all new special cookware.
 Just use a magnet to test your current collection.
 If the magnet sticks to the pan bottom, it will work with an induction cooktop.
-We had mostly cast iron, steel/ceramic and stainless steel pots that all work great.
+Most of our pots and pans were cast iron, steel/ceramic and stainless steel that all worked well.
 We only needed to replace a couple of copper bottom pans (and did quite well at resale shops).
 Aluminum pans don't work either, but they are bad for your health anyway.
 Need to buy some new pans?
 Take that magnet shopping with you.

 What we bought

 Few models were on the market in the US in 2014.
 We bought an Electrolux primarily because it was available.
 No failures.
 We still love it.
 While Electrolux no longer lists our model or anything like the model we bought, the Frigidaire Gallery series (manufactured by Electrolux) appears to be the current version of our model.

 Darned supply chain challenges

 With the global supply chain issues from the pandemic, scarcity is again a reality.
 But fear not.
 You will probably be ok with whatever you end up with (notwithstanding the fact that all modern appliances seem to have a too high rate of lemons).
 Most induction ranges tend to rate in the top tier of Consumer Report ratings of all ranges.
 They are inherently better by design in many basic key functions.
-In 2022, Consumer Reports tested and rated 1 GE, 1 Samsung, 3 LGs, 2 Frigidaires (including one at only $1000), 1 Cafe, and one Kitchen Aid.
-The GE got a very high 89, the Samsung, Ikea, LGs, Frigidaires and one of the Samsung all rated above 80 and were recommended.
-Only the other Samsung at 80, the Cafe at 77 and KitchenAid at 79 and 75 did not get a CR recommendation, mostly due to oven issues and they still rate above the majority of other ranges tested by CR.
+In 2022, Consumer Reports tested and rated 1 GE, 2 Samsungs, 3 LGs, 2 Frigidaires (including one at only $1000), 1 Ikea, 1 Cafe, and 1 Kitchen Aid.
+The GE Profile was top rated at a very high 89, the Samsung, Ikea, LGs, Frigidaires and one of the Samsung all rated above 80 and were recommended.
+Only the other Samsung at 80, the Cafe at 77 and KitchenAid at 74 did not get a CR recommendation, mostly due to oven issues and they still rate above the majority of other ranges tested by CR.